Ganieve Kaur Majithia

 Ganieve Kaur Majithia (born Ganieve Grewal) is an Indian politician and a member of 16th Punjab Legislative Assembly representing Majitha.
 She is a member of the Shiromani Akali Dal.

 Personal life

 Born as Ganieve Grewal, Majithia graduated from Jesus and Mary College, University of Delhi in 1996.
 She married politician Bikram Singh Majithia in November 2009, with whom she has two sons.
 She is a businessperson and agriculturalist by profession.

-Assets and liabilities declared during elections

-During the 2022 Punjab Legislative Assembly election, she declared Rs.
-12,07,12,819 as an overall financial asset and Rs.
-1,34,25,853 as financial liability.

 Political career

 Majithia entered into politics in the 2022 Punjab Legislative Assembly election, as a successor of her husband from the Majitha constituency.
 She went on to defeat Aam Aadmi Party's Sukhjinder Singh Lalli Majithia by 26062 votes.